 ~

-If you are bottle-feeding, the babies tend to get milky, frothy mouths and then that typically ends up on you.
+If you are bottle-feeding, the babies tend to get milky, frothy mouths, which typically ends up on you. :)

 ~

-Biscuit and Peppermint like to chew on shoelaces/hoodie strings, etc., so keep that in mind when planning your outfit.
+Biscuit, Peppermint, Barley, and Olive like to chew on shoelaces/hoodie strings, etc., so keep that in mind when planning your outfit.
 Biscuit also loves hair and won't hesitate to try a sample if he can get to it, so hair ties are recommended.
 If you forget one, just ask - we have them at the farm and are happy to give you one!

 ~

-THE BARN IS NOT HEATED (we have small heaters running but it's still cold in the winter)--please dress accordingly.
-Also, NO OPEN-TOED shoes are allowed (gotta keep those toesies safe)!
+THE BARN IS NOT HEATED (we have small heaters running, but it's still cold in the winter)--please dress accordingly.

-Our sessions are held inside our barn, rain, snow, or shine.
+Our sessions are held year-round inside our barn, rain, snow, or shine.

 Absolutely!
 You are more than welcome to take photos or videos, plus we are happy to snap some Insta and Facebook-worthy pics for you with your phone--just ask!